-- Bristol Community College Associate in Science in Life Sciences (Biology) students will receive appropriate advising from Bristol.
-The attached course sequence grids and/or lists and course equivalency charts for Elms College transfer credit assure maximum transfer of credits that meet the core requirements of Elms College and the Biology program. - 2.
-Online and part-time students may seek transfer counseling from Bristol Community College's Transfer Services Office, as well as the Continuing Education Admissions Office at Elms College to compile the required credentials for transfer to the Elms College Biology program.
-The Office of Admissions at Elms will advise and assist applicants who plan full-time study on the Elms campus. - 3.
-Transfer applicants from Bristol Community College applying under this agreement shall be eligible for Elms College financial aid and housing consideration as appropriate to the selected Biology program option based on full time or part time status on campus or online. - 4.
-The final acceptance of part time and online applicants comes from the Office of Continuing Education Admissions.
+- 1. Bristol Community College Associate in Science in Life Sciences (Biotechnology and Forensic DNA) students will receive appropriate advising from Bristol.
+The attached course sequence grids and/or lists and course equivalency charts for Elms College transfer credit assure maximum transfer of credits that meet the core requirements of Elms College and Biotechnology program requirements. - Online and part-time students may seek transfer counseling from Bristol Community College's Transfer Services Office, as well as the Continuing Education Admissions Office at Elms College to compile the required credentials for transfer to the Elms College Biotechnology program.
+The Office of Admissions at Elms will advise and assist applicants who plan full-time study on the Elms campus. - Transfer applicants from Bristol Community College applying under this agreement shall be eligible for Elms College financial aid and housing consideration as appropriate to the selected Biotechnology program option based on full time or part time status on campus or online. - The final acceptance of part time and online applicants comes from the Office of Continuing Education Admissions.
 The final acceptance of full-time applicants to the traditional day program comes from the Director of Admissions at Elms College.